George E. Merrick: Coral Gables

 Beginning in 1922, on 3,000 acres (12 km²) of citrus groves and land covered in pine trees which his father had left him, Merrick began carving out a town along the lines of the City Beautiful movement.
 He designed the new town in great detail, featuring wide, tree-lined boulevards, delicate bridges and sedate urban golf courses.
 Merrick's secret was his passionate devotion to aesthetics.
 He wanted to focus on the finest details of this town not just on the major ideas behind the project.
 As a result, his team included men of diverse background, such as Denman Fink, an artist, H. George Fink and Phineas Paist, both architects, and Frank Button, a landscape artist.
 Another important aspect of the planning that was very important to Merrick was zoning divisions.
 Merrick wanted areas of the community to be set aside as commercial, residential or recreational and he wanted the divisions to be clear.

 In three years, Merrick spent over $20 million to build a thousand Mediterranean style houses, which complemented the Biltmore Hotel, the country clubs, and the other community buildings that Merrick had also designed and overseen the construction of.

-In a 1925 interview with the New York Times, Merrick commented: "Just how I came to utilize the Spanish type of architecture in Coral Gables, I can hardly say, except that it always seemed to me to be the only way houses should be built down there in those tropical surroundings."
+In an interview with The New York Times in March 1925, Merrick said, "Just how I came to utilize the Spanish type of architecture in Coral Gables, I can hardly say, except that it always seemed to me to be the only way houses should be built down there in those tropical surroundings."

 Once he was done building the core of Coral Gables, Merrick decided to branch out creatively.
-Many people who did not like the Mediterranean Revival Style rejected Coral Gables because its lack of variety.
+Many people who did not like the Mediterranean Revival Style rejected Coral Gables because of its lack of variety.
 Merrick therefore decided to design small communities, or villages, within Coral Gables with different international influences.